UML-Cyber-Security/CCDC_Practice_Infrastructure/OperatingSystem-Services/Service-SOC/Wazuh/Service Documentation/Network Port Dashboard.md

 Restart manager: ```systemctl restart wazuh-manager```

 ### 5. Add monitoring for new Network Interfaces ###
-This will push a alert to the dashboard when syscollecter detecets new network interface on a agent.<br><nr>
+This will push a alert to the dashboard when syscollecter detects new network interface on a agent.<br><nr>
 Add the rules below to the ```/var/ossec/etc/rules/local_rules.xml``` file:
 ```
 <group name="syscollector2,">